Coupling of homogeneous and heterogeneous melting kinetics in polycrystalline materials: Introduction

-In this letter, we propose a new kinetics model which explicitly couples the contributions of both the two melting mechanisms to better understand melting kinetics of polycrystallines.
+Here, we propose a new kinetics model which explicitly couples the contributions of both the two melting mechanisms to better understand melting kinetics of polycrystalline materials.
 The model allows to investigate effects of grain-size-distribution (GSD) on the overall melting kinetics.
 More importantly, we show that through the three-part structure of the temperature-time-transformation (TTT) diagrams, one can clearly reveal competitions between the two melting mechanisms.
 It leads to prediction of a critical demarcation temperature at which the dominant melting mechanism switches.
 The dependence of the critical temperature on mean-grain-diameter (MGD) is calculated.

-\textit{Equations.}--- Polycrystallines comprise of amounts of grains with various shapes and sizes.
-Firstly, we concern the melting kinetics of an isolated grain.
-To simplify modeling, we approximate the melting kinetics of an isolated polyhedral grain by that of a sphere grain with the same volume.
-For a sphere grain, we assume that the heterogeneous melting front is a spherical surface shrinking from the outer GB towards the center.
-This assumption is supported by molecular dynamics (MD) simulations as shown in Fig.\,\ref{fig:md}(a).
-The details of the MD simulations are provided in the Supplemental Material.